umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 }
 ```

 `saturateGreen` takes an image as an argument and returns a new image, where each pixel has the green color channel set to its maximum value.
-If the `Color` of a pixel is $(r, g, b)$ in the input image, its `Color` in the output must be $(0, 255, b)$.
+If the `Color` of a pixel is $(r, g, b)$ in the input image, its `Color` in the output must be $(r, 255, b)$.

 ### `flipColors`